Cloud-NC-Engineering-Thailand/kube-split-traffic-failover/readme.md

         - service: helloworld-svc-test2
         weight: 50

-So right now the traffic is split in half If we will try to shutdown the cluster1 by making replicas to 0 that mean the service in cluster1 is down
+So right now the traffic is split in half, If we will try to shutdown the service in cluster test1 by making replicas to 0 that mean the service in cluster1 is down

     kubectl --context=test1 scale deploy helloworld -n sample --replicas=0

-Go back to the terminal in context=test1 that you running the network tool you will see that from the previous response you will get response that is being split between cluster1 and cluster2 but after clsuter1 is down you will get only response from cluster2
+Go back to the terminal in context=test1 that you running the network tool, you will see that from the previous response you will get response that is being split between cluster test1 and cluster test2, but after service in cluster test1 is down you will get only response from service in cluster test2

     Example
-    ### Before cluster1 down (traffic split)
+    ### Before service in cluster test1 down (traffic split)
     {"msg":"hello1"}{"msg":"hello2"}{"msg":"hello1"}{"msg":"hello2"}{"msg":"hello1"}{"msg":"hello1"}

-    ### When we make replicas cluster1 to 0 only cluster 2 is avaiable
+    ### When we make the service replicas to 0, only service in cluster test2 is avaiable
     {"msg":"hello2"}{"msg":"hello2"}{"msg":"hello2"}{"msg":"hello2"}{"msg":"hello2"}{"msg":"hello2"}

 ## Noted